ChasTechProjects/Debian64Pi-old/README.md

 *XFCE desktop loaded successfully and can load applications such as Chromium and LibreOffice.

-*Multiarch in apt works -- can add armhf as an alternative architecture and load armhf programs.
+*Multiarch in dpkg works -- can add armhf as a secondary architecture and load armhf programs.

 *Snaps can be installed after installing snapd.